storacha/specs/w3-aggregation.md

 Once broker successfully gets an offer, the offer gets queued for review.
 A receipt is created to proof the transition of `aggregate/offer` state from `null` into `queued`.

-This receipt MUST contain a follow up task in the (`.fx.join` field) that is run when submitted request is processed.
-It MAY succeed (if aggregate was accepted) or fail (if aggregated was determined to be invalid).
-The result of the subsequent task CAN be looked up using its receipt.
+This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if aggregate was accepted) or fails (if aggregated was determined to be invalid) so that it's receipt COULD be looked up using it.

+> Note: Aggregator MAY have several intermediate steps and states it transitions though,  however those intentionally are not captured by this protocol, because storefront will take no action until success / failure condition is met.

 ### Broker reviews and handles the offer